 We assume that the goal is at least one step away from the start.
-The local worst-case for the competitive ratio is that we slightly miss the target at distance d by an $\varepsilon$ , perform another turn on the opposite side and met the target at distance $d + \varepsilon$ ; see Figure 3.1.
-Now the task is to find a sequence $(x_1, x_2, x_3, ...)$ such that holds for all k and C is as small as possible.
+The local worst-case for the competitive ratio is that the agent slightly miss the target at distance d by an $\varepsilon$ , performs another turn on the opposite side and visits the target at distance $d + \varepsilon$ ; see Figure 3.1.
+Now the task is to find a sequence $(x_1, x_2, x_3, \ldots)$ such that holds for all k and C is as small as possible.
 This means that has to be minimized for all k.